7 Things Online Writing Clients Need to Hear before Hiring You

 This alone will make such a difference to your freelancing writing business and how much you go on to earn.
-Hell, this approach will make such a difference to your life in general.
-Here’s a quote to help you out with this:

-2. Don’t worry I’ve done this before – see here, here, and here…
+2. I’ve done this before – see here, here and here as evidence

 3. How do you normally approach that?
 Why is that?
 When do you usually do that?